Two MA Budget Items Protecting MassHealth Residents

-The Massachusetts Bed Hold Law is a policy protecting nursing home residents on MassHealth who temporarily leave the nursing home overnight for either a prolonged hospital stay or personal reasons, such as family/friend visits, community connections, acclimating able-residents back into the community, etc.
+The Massachusetts Bed Hold budget is a policy protecting nursing home residents on MassHealth who temporarily leave the nursing home overnight for either a hospital stay or personal reasons, such as family/friend visits, community connections, acclimating able-residents back into the community, etc.

 The Bed Hold policy states that a nursing home must hold a resident’s bed, in the same room, if:

 - The resident is in a hospital for no more than 20 days at a time.

 - The resident is away from the nursing home overnight to visit family members/friends or other personal reasons.
 Personal leaves are limited to no more than 10 days a year.

 When in a nursing home, a resident’s bed means home.
 Bed Holds make sure a resident will not be forcibly removed from his/her home.